The Dynamics 365 Implementation Playbook

 - With project phases

-- Including detail activities within each phase
+- With detailed activities for each phase

 - All steps from project initiation to go-live included